Boll weevil: Control

 Although it was possible to control the boll weevil, the necessary insecticide was costly.
 The goal of many cotton entomologists was to eventually eradicate the pest from U.S. cotton.
 In 1978, a large-scale test was begun in eastern North Carolina and in adjacent Southampton County, Virginia, to determine the feasibility of eradication.
 Based on the success of this test, area-wide programs were begun in the 1980s to eradicate the insect from whole regions.
 These are based on cooperative effort by all growers together with the assistance of the Animal and Plant Health Inspection Service (APHIS) of the United States Department of Agriculture (USDA).

 Research methods were developed.
 The ability to distinguish between individuals which had eaten certain substances and those which had not was needed, to determine effectiveness of the active ingredients used.
 Lindig et al. 1980 studied several dietary dyes as markers.
 They find Calco Oil Red N-1700 to persist from larval feeding to adulthood, and for females to their eggs, although the resulting first instar was too faintly pink to be distinguishable.

-The program has been successful in eradicating boll weevils from all cotton-growing states with the exception of Texas, and most of this state is free of boll weevils.
-Problems along the southern border with Mexico have delayed eradication in the extreme southern portions of this state.
+The program has been successful in eradicating boll weevils from all cotton-growing states with the exception of Texas, and most of the state is free of boll weevils.
+Problems along the southern border with Mexico have delayed eradication in the extreme southern portions of Texas.
 Follow-up programs are in place in all cotton-growing states to prevent the reintroduction of the pest.
 These monitoring programs rely on pheromone-baited traps for detection.
 The boll weevil eradication program, although slow and costly, has paid off for cotton growers in reduced pesticide costs.
 This program and the screwworm program of the 1950s are among the biggest and most successful insect control programs in history.